marcusguttenplan/sensorship_lab/README.md

 http-server
 ```

 This will open a webpage at `http://localhost:8080` with a facial recognition web app.
+Includes gender detection, emotion detection, and face masking (camoflauge?).
+Eye and blink tracking coming soon.

 **TO-DO**

-* integrate blinktracker, face deform, and face substitution
+* integrate blinktracker, face deform, and ~~face substitution~~

 #### clmtrackr (for reference)